dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Overview

-The `AnimationPlayer` node allows you to create anything from simple to complex animations.
+The :ref:`class_AnimationPlayer` node allows you to create anything from simple to complex animations.

 In this guide you learn to: